Test environment

 Before disabling test mode, make sure that:

-- Checksum - generated correctly for all request types (registration, refund)
+- Checksum - generated correctly for every request type (registration and refund)

-- IPN - endpoint works, verifies the signature (
+- IPN - the endpoint works, verifies the

-signature), responds with200 OK - Idempotency - IPN processed only once per transaction
+signature, and responds with200 OK - Idempotency - each transaction's IPN is processed only once

-- Amount verification - the amount from the IPN is compared with the order amount in the database
+- Amount verification - the IPN amount is compared with the order amount in your database

-url_success,url_fail,url_ipn) use HTTPS - Secret Hash - stored securely in environment variables, not in code
+url_success,url_fail, andurl_ipn) uses HTTPS - Secret Hash - stored securely in environment variables, not in source code

 - Refunds - if you use refunds, both full and partial refunds have been tested

-- Logging - incoming IPNs and API responses are logged for diagnostic purposes
+- Logging - incoming IPN notifications and API responses are logged for diagnostics

-Once all points are met, disable test mode in the panel - your service is ready for production.
+After completing the checklist, disable test mode in the dashboard.
+Your service is ready for production.